GCSEEnglish

 Exam Questions

-Describe and explain how the writer uses imagery to enhance the text.
+Describe and explain how the writer uses language to create mood in the text.
 [6 marks]

 6 marks